uvacareercenter/name-tag-check-in/docs/server-setup.md

 1. Install Chocolatey (https://chocolatey.org/install).
 This is a great package manager for Windows that I used to install all the others tools.
 2. Install Git: `choco install git`
-3. Install Node.js (currently v14.15.5): `choco install nodejs-lts`
+3. Install Node.js (currently v22.6.0): `choco install nodejs --version="22.6.0"`
-4. Install Nodepad++ (not necessary, just a helpful tool for me): `choco install nodepadplusplus`
-5. Install the GitHub CLI: `choco install gh`
+4. Install the GitHub CLI: `choco install gh`
-6. Close + open a new administrative command prompt (so the newly installed tools are in PATH)
+5. Close + open a new administrative command prompt (so the newly installed tools are in PATH)
-7. Authenticate Git with the `uvacareercenter` user: `gh auth login`
+6. Authenticate Git with the `uvacareercenter` user: `gh auth login`

 ## Prepare HTTPS certificate